smartcontractkit/documentation/docs/chainlink-keepers/job-scheduler.md

 > 📘 Job Scheduler Gas requirements
 >
-> When you create an upkeep through the Job Scheduler, Chainlink Keepers deploys a new `CronUpkeep` contract from the [CronUpkeepFactory](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/factories/CronUpkeepFactory.sol) to manage your time schedule and ensure that it is Keepers-compatible.
+> When you create an upkeep through the Job Scheduler, Chainlink Automation deploys a new `CronUpkeep` contract from the [CronUpkeepFactory](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/factories/CronUpkeepFactory.sol) to manage your time schedule and ensure that it is Automation-compatible.
 This contract uses roughly 110K gas per call, so it is recommended to add 150K additional gas to the gas limit of the function you are automating.

 ![Keepers Upkeep Details](/images/contract-devs/keeper/keeper-upkeep-details.png)